manzurahmed/manjaro-software-installation-guide/README.md

 - Finally, set the shortcut to PrtSc – which will warn you that the default screenshot functionality will be disabled – so proceed doing it.

 ![Flameshot Keyboard Shortcut Key Assignment](https://github.com/manzurahmed/manjaro-software-installation-guide/blob/master/flameshot-config-default.jpg)

+### Flameshot - very handy screenshot software

+Flameshot is a very handy and useful screenshot taking software I am using on Manjaro.